haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 **Improvements & New Features**

 * [Premium] Can change the border color of action, option or danger buttons
-* Kanban can not display tickets when user navigate to the view
 * Support bulk invitations of users
 * Minor UI improvements